ErickOF/IC8004-Introduction-to-Pattern-Recognition/README.md

 Semester II - 2018

-This repository is uncompleted and it will be updated
+This repository is incompleted and it will be updated